binaryage/blog/_posts/2011-06-09-trade-totalfinder-bitcoin.md

 ### Asking why am I doing it?

-* I'm super excited about bitcoin idea and design.
+* I'm a hacker who is super excited about bitcoin idea and design.
 * I'm a geek and early adopter.
 I like to try new technology.
-Also this is a novel marketing approach.
+Also this is a novel marketing experiment.
 * I'm curious and want to support bitcoin economy by offering my products and services on bitcoin market.

 Please note that this is an experimental offer.
 I may discontinue it anytime for any reason.